 The Nevada Supreme Court recently held that the assignee of a deed of trust was not entitled to bring a claim against the title insurance company arising out of the closing protection letter.
 See PennyMac Holdings, LLC v.
 Fid.
 Nat’l Ins.
 Co., 423 P.3d 608 (Nev.
 2018).
 In the case, a title agent issued a title insurance policy and closing protection letter (“CPL”) to a lender as part of a 2007 refinance.
 One week prior to the lender’s deed of trust being recorded, however, the homeowners association (the “HOA”) for the subject property recorded a lien for unpaid fees.

-The United States Court of Appeals for the Third Circuit recently reversed a district court’s decision and held that a debt-collection letter that made a settlement offer on a time-barred debt may have violated the Fair Debt Collection Practices Act (“FDCPA”) even if he denies owing the debt at issue.
+The United States Court of Appeals for the Seventh Circuit recently reversed a district court’s decision dismissing a complaint and held that a plaintiff may have a claim under the Fair Debt Collection Practices Act (“FDCPA”) even if he denies owing the debt at issue.
 See Loja v.
 Main St. Acquisition Corp., 2018 WL 5077679 (7th Cir.
 Oct.
 18, 2018).

 In a decision approved for publication, New Jersey’s Appellate Division recently vacated and remanded a trial court’s order dismissing a borrower’s complaint and held that a lender’s violation of the Fair Foreclosure Act (the “FFA”) might constitute a violation of the Truth-in-Consumer Contract, Warranty and Notice Act (“TCCWNA”).
 See Wright v.
 Bank of Am., N.A., 2018 WL 4779028 (N.J.
 Super.
 Ct.
 App.
 Div.
 Oct.
 4, 2018).